TheRaphael0000/SwisscomFirmwares/README.md

 ---
-17-04-2024 - It looks like Swisscom is now hiding its firmware somewhere else.
+17-04-2024 - It looks like Swisscom is now hiding its firmwares somewhere else.
 This repo is for now invalid.
 Sorry about this!

 ---